ETS-Android1/SimpleTweet-5/README.md

-# Project 2 - SimpleTweet
+# Project 2 - SimpleTweet Part 2

 **SimpleTweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).